jcarenza/allisoncarenza/src/posts/big-bellies-are-beautiful.md

 ---
-title: 'Big Bellies are Beautiful'
+title: "Big Bellies are Beautiful"
-description: '<p>High school sweethearts!
-They followed each other to college where they had their off and on moments, but in the [&hellip;]</p>
+description: "High school sweethearts!
+They followed each other to college where they had their off and on moments, but in the "
-'
-publishDate: 'Jan 26, 2012'
+publishDate: "Jan 26, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/mc2.jpg'
+heroImage: "/media/mc2.jpg"
-alt: 'Big Bellies are Beautiful'
+alt: "Big Bellies are Beautiful"
-slug: 'big-bellies-are-beautiful'
+slug: "big-bellies-are-beautiful"
-category: ['Maternity Photos']
+category: ["Maternity Photos"]
-tags: ['Kansas City Maternity Pictures','Maternity Photography']
+tags: ["Kansas City Maternity Pictures", "Maternity Photography"]
 ---

 <p style="text-align: center;">